 The plans aren’t insurance, but they do resemble dental insurance.
 One obvious similarity is that if you have a dental discount plan, you can only receive discounts from providers within a plan’s network – similar to the managed-care dental plans mentioned earlier — since these are the only dentists who have agreed to accept the discounted prices.

 And the plans do offer attractive features, which may explain why they are widely available for consumers.
 Among those pluses?
 In most case, the absence of many factors that make insurance unattractive: deductibles, coinsurance, waiting periods, annual maximums and insurance claim forms.
 (You simply pay and the dentist simply provides a discount at the time of the procedure; the plan itself isn’t paying anything towards your bill.)
 The cost of a dental discount plan is also typically lower – and comparable to a dental HMO – and plan holders can usually see procedure costs and their discounts ahead of time.

 One issue to research before purchasing one of these plans is whether the plan does have a waiting period.
 (You certainly don’t want to learn while sitting in the dentist’s chair that the root canal you need isn’t covered for another six months.)
 Also check for a pre-existing condition clause that may nix coverage of a dental problem.

 Another issue to definitely consider with these plans is the type of coverage you need.
-A typical dental discount plan will provide better coverage of procedures performed by a general dentist than by a specialist.
+A typical dental discount plan will provide larger discounts for procedures performed by a general dentist than by a specialist.

 Where to find dental insurance or discount plans